UltraMessaging/um_lat/README.md

 Let's change the Y axis to logarithmic to reveal the latency outliers:
 ![latency chart 1 logarithmic](lat_test1_log.png)
 Remember that a logarithmic scale greatly exaggerates small values.
-For example, the spike at bucket 113 only has a value of 6, meaning that only 6 of 500,000 round trips had latency between 112,000 and 113,000 nanoseconds.
+For example, the spike at bucket 113 only has a value of 6, meaning that only 6 of the 500,000 round trips had latency between 112,000 and 112,999 nanoseconds.

 ### ONLOAD DRIVER